Coloquinte/locked-tapeout/blog/post.md

 synth
 ```

 Now we apply locking and save our netlist.
 To fit in our 8-bit input port, I picked a small 6-bit key.
-Make it a lot bigger if you use it in the wild!
+With only 64 possible values, it is easy to brute-force, so make it a lot bigger if you use it in the wild!
 And don't lose the key.
 ```tcl
 logic_locking -key-bits 6 -key 39
 write_verilog src/locked_counter.v